If you’ve recently ended a toxic relationship, learning to self-soothe is one of the primary steps to rebuilding your life and self-esteem.

 3 – Be gentle and patient with yourself

-Recognize that your overwhelming feelings have less to do with your Ex and more to do with feelings that have been living inside of you long before they came along.
-Your relationship just reminded you they were there (and made you feel worse).
+Recognize that your overwhelming feelings have less to do with your Ex and more to do with feelings that have been living inside of you over the period of the abusive relationship.
+Your trigger just reminded you they were there.
 Once you embrace this, you can get to the root of true self-acceptance and recovery.
-You don’t have to know exactly how this will happen in the moment, only that you will begin your healing journey.
+You don’t have to know exactly how this will happen in the moment, just keep taking baby steps in your healing journey.

 4 – Cut down excess sources of audio-visual stimuli